Liga 3 (Georgia): Top three teams of Liga 3

-Notes: Apart from the champions who were automatically promoted to the second division, the teams indicated in bold gained promotion after winning the play-offs against their Liga-2 rivals.
-Due to the changed format in 2022, the runner-ups of the season were also promoted directly.
+Notes: Apart from the champions who were automatically promoted to the second division, the teams indicated in bold gained promotion after winning the play-offs against their Liga 2 rivals.
+Due to the changed format, in 2022 and 2023, the runner-ups of the seasons were also promoted directly.

 Relegated teams

 The number of relegated teams per each recent season varies due to the fact that the competition format is subject to frequent changes.

 Note: Tbilisi City failed to obtain a league license for the 2023 season.

 Participation per club

-Including the 2023 season there have been 44 teams in total competing in this league since 2017.
-Gori are topping the list with an overall eight-year continuous tenure in the third tier, including all the seven seasons after its re-branding as Liga 3.
+There have been 46 teams in total competing in this league since 2017.
+Gori are topping the list with an overall ten-year continuous tenure in the third tier, including all the nine seasons after its re-branding as Liga 3.

-As of 2023 their current status is:
+As of 2025 their current status is: